 - Rare herbal extracts like Cissus, Saragassum, Wasabi and Tabasheer offer an advanced dimension in...

 - Contains Wild-Harvested ingredients; SuperPure Extract Processing (zero tolerance for chemical...

 Although NATURELO Bone Strength contains more vitamins and minerals, including zinc which may reduce calcium absorption slightly, it is a great supplement for bone health.

 NATURELO Bone Strength contains calcium from marine algae that was harvested off the coast of Iceland which the body will absorb well.

 Also, this supplement is completely plant-based so it is suitable for vegans and vegetarians.
 I also like that this supplement does not contain phosphorus, as well.

-- Pure: Does Not Contain GMOs, Soy, Gluten, Dairy, Eggs, Nuts, Coloring, Preservatives, or Flavoring....
+- Clean Label: This supplement does NOT Contain GMOs, Soy, Gluten, Yeast, Dairy, Eggs, Nuts, Caffeine,...

 5.)
 Amazing Formulas Calcium with Vitamin D3